-Covid-19 Research Grant Reports are reviewed on receipt and awardees are required to notify MRS of publications and presentations arising from the MRS-funded research.
+Covid-19 Research Grant Reports continue to be reviewed on receipt and awardees are required to notify MRS of publications and presentations arising from the MRS-funded research.
 Publications are noted on the MRS website.
-It is noteworthy that the reports indicated some awardees have been able to obtain further funding to develop their research on the basis of the results of the Covid-19 Research Grants and the findings of a project examining how health messages are communicated has developed guidance on how to better connect with vulnerable groups and led to the design of more effective communication systems.

-4. To develop and build on Meet the Researcher Showcase events, creating new ways of working with a wider secondary education audience.

-Due to the Covid-19 restrictions, the usual in-person Meet the Researcher Showcase was not possible.
-The Trustees worked with Stripe Communications to put together a digital event in order to continue engagement with a secondary education audience.
-The MRS Academy took place during March 2021 with over 300 teachers and students from 27 schools across Scotland participating and a total of 481 hours of live and on-demand learning streamed across the webinar sessions.

-5. To monitor the impact of changing from only company partnerships for PhD Studentship Awards to both commercial and non-commercial organizations.
+- 4. To develop and build on Meet the Researcher Showcase and MRS Academy events. - Due to the Covid-19 restrictions, the usual in-person Meet the Researcher Showcase was, again, not possible.
+The second annual MRS Academy took place during March 2022 with over 400 teachers and students from 33 schools across Scotland participating and a total of 1,402 hours of live and on-demand learning streamed across the webinar sessions with very positive feedback from participants - 5.
+To monitor the impact of changing from only company partnerships for PhD Studentship Awards to both commercial and non-commercial organizations.

 The awards made this year included both commercial and non-commercial external partners.
 Broadening the range of partnerships continues to be effective, encouraging applications that otherwise would not have been possible.
-It will take time to determine whether or not there are specific impacts arising from this diversity and monitoring will continue.
+In the coming years the Trustees will look to determine whether or not there are specific impacts arising from this diversity and monitoring will continue.

-6. To improve monitoring of Awards and outcomes in order to understand their impact and inform strategic decision making
+6. To improve monitoring of Awards and outcomes in order to understand their impact and inform strategic decision making.